 The heart of Kudadoo is The Retreat, which is home to the restaurant, bar, wine and cheese cellar, infinity pool, gym, and spa, as well as an upper deck with conference facilities for corporate retreats or client meetings.
 It never feels crowded as many people spend the day out on sea and dine in their villas.
 And if you should rent the island exclusively, The Retreat will be where everyone will gather for events.

 My second favourite part of the resort was the Sulha Spa and its wellness offering.
 The spa is conveniently situated above the ocean (a first for the Maldives), so you can take in the magnificent ocean vistas while relaxing into your chair as the therapist gives you a foot soak.
 The holistic Sulha Spa carries products by Healing Earth, an African beauty brand, which produces coral-friendly skincare that uses natural and organic ingredients.
-The menu ranges from traditional facials and deep tissue massages to Reiki, Zen Shiatsu, as well as a Sound Shower with gongs and Tibetan singing bowls.
+The menu ranges from traditional facials and various massages to Reiki, Zen Shiatsu, as well as a Sound Shower with gongs and Tibetan singing bowls.

 Out of all the treatments I experienced, I really enjoyed the Be Touched By The Ocean treatment, a signature massage with heated herbal poultices.
 It is the perfect stress-buster, ideal if you’ve overdone it at the gym, or if you struggle to get out of work mode.
 This treatment will soothe your tired soul and adjust your body’s rhythm to the slower island vibes, so you can relax and start your wellness journey.